Echack/Echack.github.io/project4.md

 ## How to run the program

 The project can be runned by downloading it into any program that can run c++.
-In my project I used the "run" button in Visual Studio Code.
+In my project I used the "run" button in Apache Netbeans.

 ## UI Design

-The user will submit how much money they make each hour and how many hours a week they worked.
-It will then calculate how much money is made after taxes.
+The User will type whatever task they want into the bar and when they click the enter button the task will be added to the list.
+There is also a delete button that will remove the desired task of the user.

 ![screenshot](images/p1.jpg)
 ![screenshot](images/p1_2.jpg)

 Fig 1.
-The code used in the project and the code runs in within visual studio
+The code used in the project and the code runs in Apache Netbeans.

 ## 3. Additional Considerations

-After making this project, I could add a system that can detect if integers are being submitted and if a string or nothing is submitted an error will occur.
-I could also make it to where it could calulate the budget needed for a whole year after taxes.
-The overall code can be made into a work in progress if given the proper time.
+After making this project, I could develop a better interface that is more pleasing to look at and I could add more features that users could use to help label the importance of tasks.
+I could also create a calender system that could show what tasks are due on certain days based on the users input.

 [Back to Portfolio](./)